-Using variable resistor VR2, you can adjust the sensitivity of the op-amp (IC3) and therefore enable the circuit to respond to different magnitudes of the strain. +5V and -5V supply voltages provided by voltage regulators IC1 and IC2, respectively, assure stable readings on the meter.
+Using variable resistor VR2, you can adjust the sensitivity of the op-amp (IC3).
+It enables the circuit to respond to different magnitudes of the strain.
+5V and -5V supply voltages provided by voltage regulators IC1 and IC2, respectively, assure stable readings on the meter.
 The op-amp amplifies the output from the Wheatstone bridge.

 Assemble the circuit on a general-purpose PCB.
 Use appropriate PCB sockets to terminate the wire ends for connecting the strain meter to the multimeter, battery and strain gauge.

 The strain meter needs to be set up such that when the strain gauge is unstrained, the output voltage is about 0.5V.
-If the plastic strip is bent such that the strain gauge becomes slightly longer (tensile stress), the output voltage should increase, and if it is bent such that the strain gauge becomes slightly shorter (compressive stress), the output reading should decrease.
+If the plastic strip is bent such that the strain gauge becomes slightly longer (tensile stress), the output voltage should increase.
+But if it is bent such that the strain gauge becomes slightly shorter (compressive stress), the output reading should decrease.